How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • With a successful outcome suture material removed on day 10;

-Qualified doctors for serious lacerations:
+Qualified doctors for serious laceration injuries:

 Drugs and antibiotics for lacerations